gideonw/gopher-mail/README.md

 * [ ] Create mailtruck service to send mail
 * [ ] Feature creep postman
   * [ ] Parse AWS-SES headers for virus checking and create sub-folders [spam, trash]
+  * [ ] Use markdown for email editor and MD to HTML for the html emails

 ---